adhithyakrishna/saavn-nodejs/README.md

 # saavn-nodejs-wrapper
-A node js wrapper for the jio saavn api, the motive of this project is to create a fullstack music streaming website
+A node js wrapper for the jio saavn api, the motive of this project is to create a fullstack music streaming website.